 An assessment of external fire spread is undertaken to quantify the radiation from the facade to the adjacent building.
 The fire resistance required on the external walls of a building depends on various factors such as, the use of the building, the distance to the nearest building or boundary, the level of openings in the facade and the fire strategy within the building itself.
 The aim is that there is sufficient fire resistance to allow for the safe evacuation of the occupants and prevent the fire spreading to neighbouring buildings.

 Our Fire Engineers can assess the specific challenges and recommend solutions.
 CFD modelling can be undertaken to assess radiation on the nominal boundary from a building for external fire spread.
 This more precise calculation optimises the level of required protection to ensure life safety.

-Many new builds are designed with excessive, costly structural fire protection, based on Approved Document B. However, this generic fire guidance does not relate to a specific building in terms of occupancy, fire load, ventilation and interior coverings.
+Many new builds are designed with structural fire protection, based on Approved Document B. However, this generic fire guidance does not relate to a specific building in terms of occupancy, fire load, ventilation and interior coverings.

 Our innovative approach can help to optimise a design and reduce inefficiencies in structural fire proofing.
 Using our extensive skills and experience we can undertake a robust CFD analysis of structural stability and thermal properties in a worst case fire scenario to see that a design is safe.

 We devise appropriate structural fire protection, based on the specific risks associated with the building and ensure the same level of safety is achieved, as intended by the guidance.

 Timber frame construction is a modern method of construction, becoming more prevalent due to benefits such as, speed of installation and versatility.
 However, due to the combustible properties of a timber frame build and the increased risk of fire during the construction phase (and the associated impact on adjacent buildings) there can be a barrier to its' use.